maynardcjm/semgrep_ruleset_generator.sh/README.md

 \# Searches Rule files for A7; A7 correlates to OWASP Top 10 number 7: Cross Site Scripting vulnerability (XSS).
 ./search_semgrep_build_custom_ruleset.sh A7

-\# After running this script the ruleset.yaml file will be generated to run in the following command. python3 -m semgrep --config ruleset.yaml <repo to be scanned> # this may vary depending on how semgrep was installed.
+\# After running this script the ruleset.yaml file will be generated to run in the following command:</br>
+python3 -m semgrep --config ruleset.yaml \<repo to be scanned\> \# this may vary depending on how semgrep was installed.